dhernandez0/stixels/README.md

 ## Limitations

 - Maximum image height can not be greather than 1024
-- Image height is equal or bigger than maximum disparity
+- Image height has to be equal or bigger than maximum disparity

 ## What to cite